AliveToolkit/alive2/README.md

 Troubleshooting
 --------
+* Check the “LLVMConfig.cmake” and “CMAKE_PREFIX_PATH” output from CMake in case of build problems.
+CMake may look for configuration information in old installations of LLVM, e.g., under `/opt/`, if these are not set properly.
-Some combinations of Clang and MacOS versions may give link warnings “-undefined dynamic_lookup may not work with chained fixups,” and runtime errors with “symbol not found in flat namespace.”
-Setting [CMAKE_OSX_DEPLOYMENT_TARGET](https://cmake.org/cmake/help/latest/variable/CMAKE_OSX_DEPLOYMENT_TARGET.html) as a cache entry to 11.0 or less at the beginning of CMakeLists.txt may work around this.
+* Some combinations of Clang and MacOS versions may give link warnings “-undefined dynamic_lookup may not work with chained fixups,” and runtime errors with “symbol not found in flat namespace.”
+Setting [CMAKE_OSX_DEPLOYMENT_TARGET](https://cmake.org/cmake/help/latest/variable/ CMAKE_OSX_DEPLOYMENT_TARGET.html) as a cache entry to 11.0 or less at the beginning of CMakeLists.txt may work around this.
+* Building for Translation Validation requires enabling `BUILD_SHARED_LIBS`.
+For LLVM forks not normally built with the option, this may interfere with CMake files’ use of `USEDLIBS` and `LLVMLIBS` and perhaps `dd_llvm_target`.
+* Building for Translation Validation is tightly coupled to LLVM top of tree source.
+Building a fork with older source may require reverting to the corresponding Alive2 commit.
+This in turn may require experimentation with Clang versions and vendors.
+* Building older source on an up-to-date machine may require adjustments.
+For example, the now-deleted file `scripts/rewritepass.py` depended on the deprecated Python 2; update the shebang line to `python3`.

 LLVM Bugs Found by Alive2
 --------